cbartram/nanoleaf-layout/README.md

 The easiest way to use nanoleaf-layout is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).

 You can also use the standalone build by including `lib/nanoleaf-layout.js` in your page (e.g. `import NanoleafLayout from 'nanoleaf-layout/lib/nanleaf-layout'`).
-If you use this, make sure you have already included React, and it is available as a global variable as Nanoleaf Layout is a React component and React is a dependency.
+If you use this, make sure you have already included React, and it is available as a global variable as Nanoleaf Layout is therefore a React component and React is a dependency.

 ```
 npm install nanoleaf-layout --save